AllThingsSmitty/accessible-mega-menu/README.md

 ### JavaScript

-Be sure to include jQuery and the accessible-mega-menu.js plugin script.
+Be sure to include jQuery and the accessible-mega-menu.js plugin script. jQuery 1.10.0 is the highest version that will continue to support IE8.

 ```html
   <script src="//code.jquery.com/jquery-1.10.1.min.js"></script>